gvwilson/sensibleadventures/shapers/shapers.md

 A **[task](#g:task)** is something a character might want to do, like climb a wall or pick a lock.
-Every task has a score as well: difficult tasks have negative scores, and easy ones have positive scores.
+Every task has a rating as well: difficult tasks have negative ratings, while easy tasks have positive ones.

-If a character wants to do a task and their score is better than the tasks's difficulty, the player rolls three dice and adds their score and the tasks's difficulty to the result.
+If a character tries to do a task, the player rolls three dice and adds their rating and the tasks's difficulty to the result.
-On 10 or less,
+If the total is 10 or less,
 they have failed;
 on 11 or more,
 they have succeeded.